BourbonWarfare/POTATO/README.md

 No releases are planned, but everyone is welcome to build from source and adapt to their own needs.
 Note that it may require dev versions of [CBA](https://github.com/CBATeam/CBA_A3) and [ACE](https://github.com/acemod/ACE3)

+IMPORTANT: Do not the latest version of HEMTT.
+Use: https://github.com/BrettMayson/HEMTT/releases/tag/v0.10.0-rc1

 ## Building Info

 I'll add more here later, but TLDR; same build process as ACE: https://ace3.acemod.org/wiki/development/setting-up-the-development-environment.html#4-setup-and-building